 American College Test

-A.D. appears before the year; note small caps.
+A.D. appears before the year; use small caps for print pieces.

 B.C. appears after the year.

 - We knew the document was a fake when we saw that it was dated 334 B.C.

 CAPITAL is an acronym for the Center for Advanced Partnerships in Technology and Leadership, an off-campus classroom site in Beaverton.

 Do not abbreviate names of cities:

 - Los Angeles (not LA)

 - San Francisco (not San Fran or SF)

 - St. Louis